Mohammadjamiu/tahugo_updated/content/digital-electronics/why-do-computers-use-the-binary-system-instead-of-the-decimal-system.md

 ### 4. Unambiguous Signals

-Binary signals are clear and unambiguous, making them resistant to noise and interference.
+Binary signals (i.e., have two levels — High and Low) are clear and unambiguous, making them resistant to noise and interference.
 This ensures reliable data transmission and processing.

 ### 5. Efficient Arithmetic Operations

 Binary addition is simpler than decimal addition.
-With only two digits (0 and 1), the possibilities are limited and straightforward: 0 + 0 = 0, 0 + 1 = 1, 1 + 0 = 1, and 1 + 1 = 0 with a carry of 1.
+With only two digits (0 and 1), the possibilities are limited and straightforward: **0 + 0 = 0, 0 + 1 = 1, 1 + 0 = 1, and 1 + 1 = 0 with a carry of 1**.

-This simplicity makes it a perfect fit for digital circuits, where XOR and AND gates can be used to perform these operations efficiently.
+This simplicity makes it a perfect fit for digital circuits, where *XOR* and *AND* gates can be used to perform these operations efficiently.

 Binary multiplication is just as easy.
 Multiplying by 0 always gives you 0, and multiplying by 1 leaves the original number unchanged.